-The Work Group recognized that its role was a limited one: to consider how P.L.
+Since first convening, the Work Group has been cognizant that its role was a limited one: to consider how P.L.
 86-272 applies to modern business activities.
-In other words, the Work Group's task was statutory interpretation, not policy making.
+In other words, the Work Group has engaged in statutory interpretation rather than policy making.
 States of course may adopt limitations on business income taxation that extend beyond the limitations contained in P.L.
-86-272.
-In particular, some states have legislation shielding from taxation those businesses with activity or property that falls below certain designated thresholds.
-The Commission adopted such a model for recommendation to the states in 2002.
-See MTC Factor Presence Nexus Standard for Business Activity Taxes..
+86-272, such as legislation shielding from taxation those businesses with activity or property that falls below certain designated thresholds.
+The Commission has previously adopted such a model for recommendation to the states.
+See MTC Factor Presence Nexus Standard for Business Activity Taxes, approved October 17, 2002.